Shy Men! Testosterone, Oxytocin, & Self Confidence!

 Women release it directly after birth, which leads to the immediate and powerful bond between a woman and her child.

-I believe that shyness or lack thereof, is very much driven by this hormone, as well as many others.
+I believe that shyness or lack thereof, is very much driven by this hormone.

 But...